Peppershade/d-zone/README.md

 ## Installation

 The Docker installation is very straightforward.
+You may need to change PUID and PGID to your user, default is root user.
+Choose a path or volume for storing the configuration of d-zone.

 ```
 docker create \